 director’s statement by david masterwille

 The idea for a narrative film on illegal mining and the massive environmental destruction they leave behind came about during research for my first feature documentary film GOLD IS HERE.
 In much of 2012 and 2013, there were frequent incidents of deadly mine pit collapses at the many illegal mine sites in Ghana’s gold belt.
 These mine accidents would result in casualty numbers ranging from several deaths to dozens of deaths per accident.
 The usual discussions on the cities’ radios were filled with bastardization of the illegal mine laborers whose voices were always missing in the discourse.
-Suspicious of the popular narrative on radio, I set out to investigate the truth starting from those trapped in these theaters of poverty, ruination and death.
+Suspicious of the popular narrative on radio, I set out to investigate the truth surrounding these theaters of poverty, ruination and death.

-A Dream to Die For will be a thrilling musical drama which is upsetting in its vivid portrayal of the unprecedented assault on the environment.
+To be filmed in Ghana, Nigeria and South Africa with post-production also in South Africa, A Dream to Die For will be a thrilling musical drama which is upsetting in its vivid portrayal of the unprecedented assault on the environment.
 At the same time, it will be uplifting in its fantastical depiction of friendship built on beautiful rhythms and untainted desires.
 It will capture the inner longings of those who populate its world, their rebellion against the girds of poverty, and the drive by common people to stand up in defence of their precious natural heritage.
 After watching this film, I want the viewers to be unanimous in their verdict that this is, indeed, a film about beating extreme odds to save one’s society from avoidable destruction.

 Producer’s statement by carol mayes basuru